Chinese University of Hong Kong: 2019 protest conflict

-During the 2019–20 Hong Kong protests, the campus became the site of a series of clashes between protesters and the Hong Kong Police Force.
-Students and protesters disrupted traffic near the university to facilitate a Hong Kong-wide general strike on 11 November 2019.
-On 12 November, the riot police entered the campus and fired 1,567 tear gas rounds, 380 bean bag rounds and 1,312 rubber bullets while protesters built barricades, throwing bricks and petrol bombs.
-President Rocky Tuan tried to seek mediation with the police, which was rejected.
+During the 2019–20 Hong Kong protests, the campus became the site of a series of clashes between protesters and the police.
+Students and protesters disrupted traffic near the university, including the Tolo Highway, to facilitate a Hong Kong-wide general strike on 11 November 2019.
+On 12 November, riot police entered the campus to disperse the protestors, firing 1,567 tear gas rounds, 380 bean bag rounds and 1,312 rubber bullets while protesters built barricades, threw bricks and petrol bombs.
+Vice-chancellor Rocky Tuan tried to seek mediation with the police, which was rejected.
 It resulted in a two-day siege of the university by the police from 13 to 15 November.
-Most protesters left the campus by 15 November.
-At least 70 students were injured.
-Protestors barricaded most entrances and exits, leading to a campus-wide transport disruption.
+Most protesters left the campus by 15 November, with at least 70 students being injured.
+Protestors barricaded most entrances and exits, leading to a campus-wide traffic disruption.
 The increasing violence led to the University Senate voting to cancel the ongoing semester, followed by a university-wide evacuation.
+Mainland students were evacuated from the school by the Marine Police by marine vessels upon their request.